Schema Markup for AI Search

 }

-The most common schema mistakes are missing Organisation schema (44% of UK SMEs), using schema without @id references, having sameAs links that point to dead profiles, and implementing schema that contradicts the visible page content.
-AI platforms detect inconsistencies and reduce trust when structured data does not match what users see.
+The most common schema mistakes are having no Organisation schema at all, using schema without @id references so blocks float disconnected, having sameAs links that point to dead profiles, and implementing schema that contradicts the visible page content.
+AI platforms can detect inconsistencies between structured data and on-page content, and an inconsistency is worse than no markup.

 Mistake 1: No Organisation schema at all

-44% of UK SME websites have no Organisation schema.
-This is the single biggest gap we find in audits.
-Without Organisation schema, AI platforms have to guess your business name, type, and location from unstructured text.
-Adding Organisation schema is a 15-minute task that immediately strengthens your entity signal.
+Without Organisation schema, AI platforms have to infer your business name, type, and location from unstructured text.
+Adding Organisation schema is a short task that immediately gives engines a clear, machine-readable entity to anchor to.
+This is the most common gap we find in audits.

 Mistake 2: Schema without @id references